 Buying Life Insurance Online

 Not everyone wants to take a medical exam.
-But if you apply for a policy online with an insurer that uses accelerated underwriting, you may qualify for a policy without taking a medical examination and still be able to get a good rate.
+But if you apply for a policy online with an insurer that uses accelerated underwriting, you may qualify for a policy without taking a medical exam and still be able to get a good rate.
 This type of underwriting relies on third-party medical data and detailed information you submit about your health history and prescription drug use.

-In general, the more information you’re asked to provide when applying for life insurance, the lower your rate can be.
+For the most part, the more information you’re asked to provide when applying for life insurance, the lower your rate can be.
 This is because the best risk classes are often only available to applicants who submit to more thorough underwriting.

 - Know how much and what type of coverage (policy) you need before getting quotes.